metarex21/metarex21/README.md

 ## **About Me:**

-I'm a CSE undergrad at IIIT Bhubanweswar.<br>
+CSE undergrad at IIIT Bhubanweswar.<br>
 Interested in all things **3D** and **data**!